mrwizard82d1/etudes-for-cljs/web-pages/daylight-js/README.md

-# my-javascript
+# daylight-js

-FIXME: Write a one-line description of your library/project.
+JavaScript "Application" to display the minutes of daylight for a latitude and a day of a year.

 ## Overview

-FIXME: Write a paragraph about the library/project and highlight its goals.
+JavaScript "Application" to display the minutes of daylight for a latitude and a day of a year.

 ## Setup